datawithdev/FuelPHP-Kickstart/README.md

 just to make sure certain files are ignored.

 ###Writable
-use this if you are having issues with write permissions.
+use this if you are having issues with write permissions on your log, cache or config directories.
+This will set their permissions to 777.

 	php oil r writable

 ###Git
-run this to add files to update your git index to assume these files unchanged.
+This will do a simple "git update-index --assume-unchanged.
+This way you can upload to the repo with out these files being added, causing problems down the road and so you don't have your DB password just hanging around in the web somewhere.

 	php oil r git

-This will add your db config and migrations config to your assume-unchanged.
-This way you can upload to the repo with out these files being added, causing problems down the road and so you don't have your DB password just hanging around in the web somewhere.